Part One: 2002 to 2019 The following currently links to content within the main article.

 2009.
 Believed that conference chair was also treasurer.

-The awards given out at AEMC94 are listed in part I.
+The awards given out at AEMC94 & AEMC 1996 are listed in part I.

 At the EMAC 2011 AGM it was decided to rename the "Best Student talk at EMAC" the William Finlay Blyth Prize.

-The winners of the best student presentation for the period 1992-2001 are listed in part I. (Or at least they would be if I had any details about them).
+The winners of the best student presentation for the period 1992-2001 are listed in part I. (Most of the details are missing).

 |2005||James Caunce||ADFA||Ryan Adams||RMIT|